I had a strange dream about the letter R. It was chasing me.

 Although love can be shown with gifts, I believe love is shown best when you teach your child a skill in which the end result is a gift that they’ll have for a lifetime.
 InshAllah.

-Benefit #7 – Handicrafts as an entertainment during the Coronavirus Pandemic
+Benefit #7 – Handicrafts as entertainment

-Quarantine plus cold weather can only mean more time indoors for many of us.
+Cold weather can only mean more time indoors for many of us.
 It is the perfect time to start handicrafts, if you haven’t already.

 Benefit #8 – Handicrafts are therapeutic